 In concerts, he has also appeared frequently in concert with the Houston Symphony under Christoph Eschenbach and made his debut with the San Francisco Symphony in concert performances of Fidelio.
 He also sang with the Houston Symphony in the War Requiem by Britten.
 He sang Stravinsky's Oedipus Rex for the Seattle Symphony under Gerard Schwarz, Orff's Carmina Burana at the Cincinnati May Festival under James Conlon and Verdi's Requiem in Houston under Robert Shaw.

-His debut with the Seattle Opera as Mime in both Das Rheingold and Siegfried brought the highest accolades from Ring fans and critics alike.
+His début with the Seattle Opera as Mime in both Das Rheingold and Siegfried brought the highest accolades from Ring fans and critics alike.
 He returned in 2013 and was once again praised by Opera News for his superb “tone, technique, expressivity [and] diction.”
-This season, Mr. Petersen will perform Beadle in Sweeney Todd with Mill City Summer Opera, Mime in Das Rheingold with Minnesota Opera, and several roles in The Grapes of Wrath with Opera Theatre of Saint Louis.
-He will also take part in Lyric Opera of Chicago’s production of The Magic Flute.
+He also performed in Der Ring des Nibelungen with Washington National Opera.
+This season, Mr. Petersen performs his signature role of Herod in Salome with Minnesota Orchestra, Father Grenville in Dead Man Walking with Kentucky Opera and Minnesota Opera, and Mime in Das Rheingold with Arizona Opera and Fort Worth Opera.

-Since making his Metropolitan Opera debut as the Drunken Lout in Lady Macbeth of the Mtsensk District, Petersen has been seen at the coveted house on a regular basis in such roles as Bob Boles in Peter Grimes, The Detective in the world premiere of Nico Muhly’s Two Boys, Monostatos in The Magic Flute, Mime in Das Rheingold, and Siegfried, Nathanael/Spalanzani in Les contes d’Hoffmann, and in its productions of The Magic Flute, The Barber of Seville, The Rake’s Progress, The Merry Widow, The Gambler, War and Peace, Boris Godunov, Andrea Chenier, The Nose, Tosca, and Tchaikovsky’s Mazeppa.
+Since making his Metropolitan Opera début as The Drunken Lout in Lady Macbeth of the Mtsensk District, Petersen has been seen at the coveted house on a regular basis in such roles as Bob Boles in Peter Grimes, The Detective in the world première of Nico Muhly’s Two Boys, Monostatos in The Magic Flute, Mime in Das Rheingold and Siegfried, Nathanael/Spalanzani in The Tales of Hoffman, and in their productions of The Barber of Seville, The Rake’s Progress, The Merry Widow, The Gambler, War and Peace, Boris Godunóv, Andrea Chénier, The Nose, Tosca and Tchaikovsky’s Mazepa.

-Also a house favorite at the Lyric Opera of Chicago, he has performed in The Cunning Little Vixen, Das Rheingold, The Magic Flute, Die Fledermaus, and Dialogues des carmélites.
+Also a house favorite at the Lyric Opera of Chicago, he has performed in The Cunning Little Vixen, Das Rheingold, Die Fledermaus, Dialogues des carmélites, and most recently The Magic Flute.
 With the Spoleto Festival USA, he has appeared in new productions of Weill’s political-satirical opera, Rise and Fall of the City of Mahagonny, Amistad and as Tichon in Káťa Kabanová.
-With the New York City Opera, performed in Lizzie Borden, Intermezzo, and Roberto Devereux.
+With the New York City Opera, he performed in Lizzie Borden, Intermezzo, and Roberto Devereux.

 Greek-American mezzo-soprano Daveda Karanas has been hailed for her “capacious power” and “a voice lustrous and exciting.”
 (San Francisco Chronicle)